-The Student Affairs team at Stevens collaborates with students, faculty, staff, and the local community to provide programs and to continually improve the Stevens student experience.
-Student Affairs offices include Undergraduate Student Life, the Dean of Students, Community Standards and Title IX, Residential and Dining Services, Residential Education, Student Health Services, Counseling and Psychological Services, Disability Services, Stevens Career Center, Stevens Technical Enrichment Program (STEP), and Wellness Education.
+The Student Affairs team collaborates with students, faculty, staff, and the local community to provide programs and to continually improve the Stevens student experience.
+Student Affairs offices include Undergraduate Student Life, Graduate Student Life, Community Standards and Title IX, Athletics, Residential and Dining Services, Residential Education, Diversity, Equity & Inclusion, Student Health Services, Counseling and Psychological Services (CAPS), Disability Services, the Stevens Career Center, Stevens Technical Enrichment Program (STEP), Student Support, and University Events.

 We are student-centered, providing experiences and services with a focus on students and their success.